Why do dogs lose their fur?

 - e.g. Parson Jack Russel Terrier, Wire-haired Dachshund, Schnauzer, German Wirehaired Pointer, etc.

 - How often: Care is individual, please seek advice

 - langes Fell

-- sometimes no undercoat if strongly curled (e.g. poodle)
+- If there is strong curling, sometimes no undercoat (e.g. poodle)

-- unsuitable: rubber brush, curry comb, sharp-edged metal brushes
+- unsuitable: rubber brushes, curry combs, sharp-edged metal brushes

-- how often: 2-3 times a week, clip regularly, depending on coat growth
+- How often: 2-3 times a week, shear regularly, depending on fur growth